PPTArena: A Benchmark for PowerPoint Editing: Introduction

 Reliable PPT editing is intrinsically hard.
 Rasterized ``image editing'' views discard the object- and style-level structure that makes editing precise: fonts and paragraphs, shape geometries, z-order, theme colors, slide masters, and cross-references are all lost once a deck is treated as a bitmap.
 The same instruction (\eg, ``make the subtitle 18pt and align the two logos to the grid'') can require multiple coordinated actions across several slides, conditioned on the existing layout and theme.
 Evaluation is equally subtle: a change can be syntactically valid yet semantically wrong or aesthetically poor.
 These failure modes are systematically invisible to benchmarks that only check final text strings, API-level diffs, or pixel similarity, and they motivate a benchmark that treats PPT editing as a structured program over deck semantics, with explicit scoring of both instruction following and visual quality.

 Our motivation is grounded in how presentations are actually made and maintained.
 In professional and academic settings, most decks do not begin from a completely blank canvas; they evolve through continuous revision: merging slides from prior talks, adapting templates for new audiences, and polishing visual hierarchy.
 Editing reveals whether an agent truly understands the structure already present: the agent must locate the correct element, reason about its relationships (alignment, grouping, z-order), and modify it without collateral changes elsewhere.
-To capture this reality, we introduce \textbf{PPTArena}, a benchmark designed explicitly for agentic PowerPoint editing on real decks.
-PPTArena assembles 100 real-world source decks and 2{,}125 slides into 800+ discrete, human-specified edits that range from local text updates to compound, cross-slide transformations, such as deck-wide theme flips, accessibility passes, and multi-step layout repairs.
-Each case bundles an initial deck, a fully specified target deck, and a \emph{style-aware rubric} that disambiguates correctness at the level of content, typography, layout, and color roles.
-Representative tasks are illustrated in \Cref{fig:teaser}, including filling in missing poster content while preserving hierarchy, flipping theme color roles consistently across a deck, fixing layout and format across related slides, and translating slide content while maintaining charts and structure.
-To our knowledge, PPTArena is the first benchmark that (i) treats PPT editing as a structured, causal program over deck semantics, (ii) ships element-level ground truths, style targets, and error rubrics to disambiguate correctness, and (iii) uses dual instruction-following and visual judges that allow diverse configurations of edits while maintaining task coherence.
+To capture this reality, we introduce \textbf{PPTArena}, a benchmark designed for PowerPoint editing on real decks.
+PPTArena assembles 100 real-world source decks and 2{,}125 slides into 1{,}300+ discrete, human-specified edits that range from local text updates to compound, cross-slide transformations, such as deck-wide theme flips, accessibility passes, and multi-step layout repairs.